shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the form:

-- create a new view
+- Create a new view
-- set filter
+- Set filter
-- remove column
+- Remove column

 1. Select **Save As**.